liya2017/axon-docs/docs/devops/monitoring-platform.md

 - **prometheus**: collects Axon metrics which will be displayed as a datasource in Grafana.
 - **jaeger-collector**: receives data pushed by jaeger-agent which will be displayed as a datasource in Grafana.
-- **elacticsearch**: collects and stores Axon‘s logs, which will be displayed as a datasource in Grafana.
-Elacticsearch filters error logs and sends alerts through ES-alert (the alerting for Elasticsearch) in accordance with previously defined rules.
+- **elasticsearch**: collects and stores Axon‘s logs, which will be displayed as a datasource in Grafana.
+Elasticsearch filters error logs and sends alerts through ES-alert (the alerting for Elasticsearch) in accordance with previously defined rules.
 (Please be aware that Elasticsearch may consume a lot of machine memory.)

 ### Monitor Dashboard

-- **Grafana**: uses Promethues, jeager, and elacticsearch as datasources and displays data in dashboard, monitors, and logs.
+- **Grafana**: uses Promethues, jaeger, and elasticsearch as datasources and displays data in dashboard, monitors, and logs.

 ## Deploy Monitor and Monitor Agent